addiscent/php-server-mon-sys/README.md

     $ docker-compose up -d

 ##### _PHP Server Monitor_ Server History Data Update Intervals: Cron
 The interval at which monitored server histories are updated is determined by a PHP script which is executed periodically.
 The service which executes the script is _Cron_, which is responsible for executing programs on a schedule.
-The task of executing a program periodically is known as a _cron job_.  _Cron_ jobs are specified by creating a file which contains one or more job descriptors.
+This task of executing a program periodically is known as a _cron job_.  _Cron_ jobs are specified by creating a file which contains one or more job descriptors.
 This file is known as a _crontab_, (_Cron_ table), file.

 In _Php-Server-Mon-Sys_, a _cron job_ which updates server histories data is run on-board the _PHP-FPM_ container.
 This _cron job_ is started automatically when the _Php-Server-Mon-Sys_ system is started, (_docker-compose up -d_).
 The _crontab_ file which contains the job descriptor needed by _Cron_ is named _etc-cron.d-tab-for-phpfpm.txt_, (located in the home _./src/_ sub-directory).

 The interval specified in the _crontab_ file determines how frequently the monitored servers are probed.
 The default interval is every 3 minutes.
 You may change the interval, by editing the _crontab_ file.
-You may use any text editor you wish to edit the file, but editing it requires that it be done using super user (root-level) permission.
+You may use any text editor you wish to edit the file, but editing it requires that it be done using _super user_ (root-level) permission.

 One way of editing this _crontab_ file is by using the following command to open the file in an editor named _nano_:

-    $ sudo nano ./src/etc-cron.d-tab-for-phpfpm.txt
+    $ sudo nano ./src/etc-cron.d-tab-for-phpfpm.txt # need sudo or other super user power

-The default job descriptor is as this:
+The default job descriptor is:

     */3 * * * * root /usr/bin/php /var/www/public/phpservermon/cron/status.cron.php